 Unless you have a posse when you travel, always try to fit all your belongings in one luggage.
 Jessica and Garrett Gee, who sold all their belongings to go around the world, revealed on InStyle that anything else that won’t fit in their bag has to be left behind.
 This mindset even teaches a lesson about bringing only the necessary stuff.

 Once you’re finished packing, it’s always good to bring out the old travel checklist so you don’t end up buying clothes or stuff you already have at home.
 It's wise to weigh your luggage before you leave for the airport especially when you’re headed home.
 Portable luggage scales are inexpensive and easy to find in travel shops or department stores.
 Dzmitry Urbanovich, a pro poker player who often travels to international tournaments, also shared an important travel reminder with Party Poker – make sure your ticket comes with baggage allowance so you won’t get surprised by additional fees when you check in.
 There are still many inexperienced tourists who get stalled at the counter repacking everything or end up leaving stuff behind because they weren’t aware that checked baggage doesn’t come for free.

-A lot of people love travelling, but not all share a love of packing.
+A lot of people love traveling, but not all share a love of packing.
 These tips are easy to follow, but can completely change the way you travel.